Kung Fu Tootsie

 Kung Fu Tootsie (ตั๊ดสู้ฟุด or Tat soo foot) is a 2007 Thai action comedy film written and directed by Jaturong Mokjok.
+The film won the Best Costumes Award at the Suphannahong National Film Awards.

 Title

 The English title of the film is an allusion to the 1982 American comedy film Tootsie.
 A Thai slang term for transvestite or effeminate man, toot (ตุ๊ด), comes from the first syllable of Tootsie.
-The Thai name of the film, Tat soo foot is a Thai spoonerism for toot soo fat, which translates roughly as "butt-kicking sissy".
+The Thai name of the film, Tat soo foot is a Thai spoonerism for toot soo fat, which translates roughly as "butt-kicking sissy" and carries explicit gay overtones.

 Plot

 Kung Fu Tootsie is set in Hong Kong, the story of Tien and Tao, twins separated at birth.
 When Tao, living with his wealthy mafioso father, Ma Yong Hai, is mutilated by a rival gang, Ma must find his lost son Tien, living in poverty with his mother, to become the next head of the family.

 Antics ensue, however, when Tien turns out to be more 'Sonny and Cher' than 'Sonny Corleone'.